polterguy/phosphorusfive/plugins/p5.lambda/README.md

 _data
   foo1:thomas
   foo2:hansen
-add:x:/../*/_data/*/foo1
+add:x:/@_data/*/foo1
   src
     this-was-add
-insert-before:x:/../*/_data/*/foo1
+insert-before:x:/@_data/*/foo1
   src
     this-was-insert-before
-insert-after:x:/../*/_data/*/foo1
+insert-after:x:/@_data/*/foo1
   src
     this-was-insert-after
 ```

-The results of the above p5.lambda, if evaluated in the System42/executor will look like this.
+If you evaluate the above code in e.g. your System42/executor, it will look like this.

 ```
 _data